 Three weeks later, he got the biopsy results: his “head cold” was actually diffuse large B-cell lymphoma.

-“When the doctor told me I had lymphoma, I really didn’t know what that meant until he said he had already made an appointment for me to see a physician at MD Anderson in the Bay Area who had experience treating this type of cancer,” Aaron says.
+“When the doctor told me I had lymphoma, I really didn’t know what that meant until he said he had already made an appointment for me to see an MD Anderson physician who had experience treating this type of cancer,” Aaron says.

 Finding hope in MD Anderson